awinml/awinml/README.md

 I am a final year postgraduate student currently pursuing a Masters in Data Science from Fergusson College, Pune.

-I am interested in working on Researching and implementing Artificial Intelligence, Natural Language Processing and Machine Learning solutions, with applications to the finance domain.
+I am interested in working on researching and implementing Natural Language Processing and Machine Learning solutions, with applications to the finance domain.

 I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
 Some of the projects that I have worked on are: